fiore57/snippet-generator/README.md

 5. Enter snippet trigger.
 6. Enter snippet description (optional).

-If you enter the name of the snippet already exists, you can overwrite the snippet.
+If you enter the name of the snippet that already exists, you can overwrite the snippet.

 ## Settings